Genez-io/techsylvania_workshop/wiki.md

 The `createChatCompletion` method takes a configuration object as parameter that has the following configurations:

- - `model` - the gpt model that we want to use
+ - `model` - The gpt model that we want to use
  - `temperature` -  controls the randomness of the generated text, with higher values (e.g., 0.8) producing more diverse and creative outputs, while lower values (e.g., 0.2) result in more focused and deterministic responses. - for this call we are using **0.8** since we would like to get a bigger variety of recommendations
  - `messages` - a list of messages to give to the model
  - message object
-	 - `role` - allows you to specify a particular persona or perspective for the generated text, enabling you to control the style, tone, or expertise of the AI-generated content.
+	 - `role` - this represents the author of this message.
+It can be `system`, `assistant` or `user`.
+This is useful when you have to send the entire conversation to OpenAI as context when a new message is received
-	 - `content` - your prompt
+	 - `content` - the content of the message
- - `max_tokens` - Maximum number of tokens in the output.
+ - `max_tokens` - maximum number of tokens in the output.
+You can control how long or short the message should be.
+To get a correlation between number of words and numbers of tokens refer to this tool [2].

 Now we have to check the output of OpenAI, parse the output and return it.
 We have to properly validate the output since the API response is not deterministic and it can return, for example, wrongly formmated ouput.